icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [gtfslib-python](https://github.com/afimb/gtfslib-python) -  An open source library in python for reading GTFS files and computing various stats and indicators about Public Transport networks.
 - [gtfsman](https://github.com/geops/gtfsman) - Repository-like tool in Python to manage and update a huge number of GTFS feeds.
 - [gtfspy](https://github.com/CxAalto/gtfspy) - Public transport network analysis and travel time computations using Python3.
 Compatible with Postgres/PostGIS, Oracle, MySQL, and SQLite.
 Used by [gtfspy-webviz](https://github.com/CxAalto/gtfspy-webviz).
 - [GTFS Kit](https://github.com/mrcagney/gtfs_kit) - A Python 3.8+ tool kit for analyzing General Transit Feed Specification (GTFS) data.
-Supersedes [GTFSTK](https://github.com/araichev/gtfstk).
+Supersedes GTFSTK.
-- [GTFSTK](https://github.com/araichev/gtfstk) - A Python 3 toolkit for analyzing GTFS data in memory.
-Uses Pandas and Shapely for speed.
-Superseded by [GTFS Kit](https://github.com/mrcagney/gtfs_kit).
 - [Make GTFS](https://github.com/mrcagney/make_gtfs) - A Python library to make GTFS feeds from basic route information.
 - [Mapzen GTFS](https://github.com/transitland/mapzen-gtfs) - A Python GTFS library that supports reading individual GTFS tables, or constructing a graph to represent each agency in a feed.
 - [multigtfs](https://github.com/tulsawebdevs/django-multi-gtfs) - A Django application to import and export GTFS.